Hey there!

 (Back to the table of contents)

 Recently, I have come to call my own subculture the "cyber revival", which I feel is a broader category than "just" the web revival.
 More specifically, I feel a special interest in most technologies old and/or obscure, in skeuomorphism, early 2000s and late 1990s design, and the web revival itself.
-I consider my interest in customizing usable workstations with obscure software, in zines, in e-mail, alternative social media and vintage design (to just name a few) a part of the same overall hobby.
+I love customising usable workstations with obscure software, in zines, in e-mail, alternative social media and vintage design (to just name a few) a part of the same overall hobby.

 The web revival is one component of that larger cyber revival to me.
-I appreciate the way the world wide web and the internet at large used to look, feel and work; with plenty of unique aesthetics to website design in both personal and even corporate settings, a more anarchic attitude towards what goes and what doesn't, and a much more diverse assortment of innovative features.
+I appreciate the way the world wide web and the internet at large used to look, feel and work.
+There are plenty of unique aesthetics in website design from both personal and even corporate settings, a more anarchic attitude towards what goes and what doesn't, and a much more diverse assortment of innovative features.

-Despite all that, I don't want to romanticize or glorify the past.
-The internet of the days of yore was mostly a boys' club with only few notable exceptions, with bigotry and hatred normalized to a degree that rivals even the most vile corners of today's web.
+Despite all that, I would not like to romanticise or glorify the past.
+The internet of the days of yore was mostly a boys' club with only few exceptions, where bigotry and hatred was normalised to a degree that rivals even the vile outgrowths of today's web.
 I consider the "web revival" of the current day (at least the one I am a part of) a healthy postmodern remix of a retro aesthetic with modern sensibilities and a healthy inclusive culture.

-Overall (at the risk of being a hipster), I feel like the culture of the 2020s is distinctly different from what I grew up in in my early years as a relatively old member of Gen-Z; and it alienates me.
-I cannot properly socialize healthily on modern social media, I dislike flat and minimalist design, I dislike spyware, subscription services, proprietary software, fleeting relationships to art, centralization and uniformity of software and its design.
-I feel more aligned with the generations that came before me, for example when it comes to music as a central part of one's identity, with more varied and alive subcultures (goth, emo, punk, skinhead, popper, ...) than we have today.
+Overall (at the risk of sounding like a hipster), I feel like the online culture of the 2020s is distinctly different from what I remember of my childhood as a relatively old member of Gen-Z. The modern internet often alienates me.
+I cannot socialise healthily on modern social media, I dislike flat and minimalist design, I cannot stand spyware, subscription services, aggressively proprietary software, the fleeting relationship to art (2025 update: this grew worse with AI, of course), the centralisation and overall uniformity of software and its design.
+I feel more at home with the culture I grew up in.
+Music was a central part of one's identity, and there used to be more varied and lively subcultures (goth, emo, punk, skinhead, popper, ...) compared to today.
 All of these things combine to make me who I am; in the cyber revival, on the web, and in real life.

-In short, I have a website because it's the best way I found to express myself (more than a blog, social media or anything else), I use e-mail and IRC because I like them more than most messengers, I use old and obscure software because I consider it more cozy and interesting than what the modern world has to offer.
+In short, I have this website because it is the best way I found to express myself (more than a blog, social media or anything else), I use e-mail and IRC because I like them more than most messengers, I use old and obscure software because I consider it more cozy and interesting than what the modern world usually has to offer.

 ...
-Oh god, I really do sound like a hipster, don't I?
+I really do sound like a hipster.

 Points of Contact